markproy/sagemaker-workshop/README.md

 # Amazon SageMaker Workshop
-This workshop is a series of labs getting you hands on experience with building, training, and deploying machine learning models using Amazon SageMaker.
-The entire set of labs works well for a 2-day workshop.
+This workshop provides a set of labs designed ti give you hands-on experience building, training, and deploying machine learning models using Amazon SageMaker.
+The target audience includes data scientists, machine learning engineers, solutions architects, and software developers.

+The workshop can be used in self-paced fashion, or delivered by a solutions architect in a 1-day or 2-day format.

+## Lab content

+The "setup lab" is provided for those that have never created their own SageMaker notebook instance.
+Once that is complete, the following labs are available:

-- Lab 0 - creating your first notebook instance
+- creating your **first notebook instance** ("setup" lab)
-- Lab 1 - logistic regression using the built-in XGBoost algorithm
+- **logistic regression** using the built-in XGBoost algorithm
-- Lab 2 - image classification using the built-in Image Classification algorithm
+- **image classification** using the built-in Image Classification algorithm
-- Lab 3 - bringing your own script to a container provided by Amazon SageMaker
+- **bring your own neural network script** to a container provided by Amazon SageMaker
-- Lab 4 - bringing your own Docker container to Amazon SageMaker
-- Lab 5 - performing hyperparameter optimization
-- Lab 6 - using auto-scaling to improve scalability of an endpoint hosted by Amazon SageMaker
+- perform **hyperparameter optimization**
+- perform **batch inference**
-- Lab 7 - performing A/B testing when deploying a new version of an existing hosted model
+- perform **A/B testing** when deploying a new version of an existing hosted model
+- use **auto-scaling** to improve scalability of an endpoint hosted by Amazon SageMaker
+- **bring your own Docker container** to Amazon SageMaker